englercj/node-esl/README.md

 Though there is already a Node.js "library" for this [on github](https://github.com/shimaore/esl), it does not actually implement the [Event Socket Library](http://wiki.freeswitch.org/wiki/Event_Socket_Library) interface, and instead has it's own thing that really doesn't work all that well.
-Plus,it is written in coffee script making it stupid to maintain.
+Plus, it is written in coffee script making it stupid to maintain.

 ### Installation